Evangel90/randomQuotes/README.md

 Gets quotes from the freecodecamp quotes api

-Displays a random quote out of 1000 quotes every 10seconds
+Displays a random quote and their authors out of 1000 selected, every 10 seconds